Merced River: Ecology

-According to a study in 2006, there were 37 fish species, 127 bird species, and 140 insect and invertebrate species found in the Merced River watershed.
-Due to differences in climate, there is a large disparity between species found in the upper watershed (above Lake McClure) and along the lower river.
+According to a 2006 study, there were 37 fish species, 127 bird species, and 140 insect and invertebrate species in the Merced River watershed.
+Differences in climate produce a large disparity between species found in the upper watershed (above Lake McClure) and along the lower river.

-Salmon were historically able to swim as far upstream as Happy Isles, seen here, but dams now block them from doing so.
+Salmon historically migrated as far upstream as Happy Isles, but dams now block their passage.

-There are 26 species of native and introduced fish in the lower Central Valley portion of the river, including Sacramento sucker, smallmouth bass, largemouth bass and carp.
-Anadromous fish species found in the lower river are chinook salmon, Pacific lamprey and striped bass.
-The upper section of the river, defined as the stretch from Lake McClure to the headwaters, has 11 species of fish.
-Historically, the range of anadromous fish extended to the waterfalls at the head of Yosemite Valley, but dams have blocked their migration since the early 1900s, and diversions frequently dewater their remaining spawning habitat in the lower part of the river.
-Environmental measures enacted in the late 20th century have had some success in boosting chinook salmon populations, from a record low of 500 fish during several years in the 1950s, to a high of 30,000 in 1984.
+The lower Central Valley portion of the river supports 26 species of native and introduced fish, including Sacramento sucker, smallmouth bass, largemouth bass, and carp.
+Anadromous species in the lower river include chinook salmon, Pacific lamprey, and striped bass.
+The upper river, from Lake McClure to the headwaters, has 11 fish species.
+Historically, anadromous fish ranged as far as the waterfalls at the head of Yosemite Valley, but dams have blocked their migration since the early 1900s, and diversions frequently dewater remaining spawning habitat in the lower river.
+Environmental measures enacted in the late 20th century had some success in boosting chinook salmon populations, from a record low of 500 fish during several years in the 1950s to a high of 30,000 in 1984.
 Since the 1970s, the annual chinook run has averaged about 5,300.

-Of the 127 bird species found along the Merced River, only 35 occur along the entire length of the river.
-Many of these birds are migratory and only pass the area a few times every year, while 109 species of birds are found only in the breeding season.
-Birds are more abundant along the slow-moving lower river, which has more suitable riparian habitat compared to the rocky, swift upper river.
-Common species of bird throughout the basin include ruby-crowned kinglet, cedar waxwing, American robin, yellow-rumped warbler, tree swallow and European starling, and several endangered species, including white-tailed kite and Swainson's hawk.
-Birds that occur commonly in the middle and upper sections of the Merced River include mourning dove, Cassin's finch, California quail, dark-eyed junco, woodpecker, dipper, great blue heron, scrub jay, red-winged blackbird, red-tailed hawk, turkey vulture, cliff swallow, canyon wren, merganser, and bald eagles.
-Common insects found along the river include mayflies, stoneflies and caddisflies.
-The river is impacted by invasive Asiatic clam, Chinese mitten crab, and New Zealand mud snail.
+Of the 127 bird species found along the Merced River, only 35 occur along its entire length.
+Many are migratory, passing through the area only a few times per year, while 109 species are found only during the breeding season.
+Birds are more abundant along the slow-moving lower river, which provides more riparian habitat than the rocky, swift upper reaches.
+Common species throughout the basin include ruby-crowned kinglet, cedar waxwing, American robin, yellow-rumped warbler, tree swallow, and European starling, along with several endangered species, including white-tailed kite and Swainson's hawk.
+Birds common in the middle and upper sections include mourning dove, Cassin's finch, California quail, dark-eyed junco, woodpecker, dipper, great blue heron, Western scrub jay, red-winged blackbird, red-tailed hawk, turkey vulture, cliff swallow, canyon wren, merganser, and bald eagle.
+Common insects along the river include mayflies, stoneflies, and caddisflies.
+The river is affected by invasive Asiatic clam, Chinese mitten crab, and New Zealand mud snail.